riyasalmoe/ultimate-product-catalogue/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.1.1 =

-- UTF8 support for the UPCP tables, WordPress Uploader for product images, SEO friendly URLs as an option
+- Small bug fixes plus beta AJAX catalogue filtering has been added.
+It will allow for pagination of the catalogue in the next large update.